sgabriel190/rpi-temperature-django/readme.md

     $ sudo python3 manage.py runserver ip:80
 ```

 The ip bit in the command should be the local ip of the machine you are running this app on.
-If it is hard to find out your local network ip run those commands:
+If it is hard to find out your local network ip run those command (returns 127.0.0.1 on machines having the hostname in /etc/hosts as 127.0.0.1):
 ```
     $ python3
     >>>import socket
     >>>socket.gethostbyname_ex(socket.gethostname())[-1][-1]
 ```

+Browse to /temp_website/settings.py and add your ip address to the ALLOWED_HOSTS list.

 ## Acknowledged problems